vinhnqgcs220115/CourseworkWeb2/README.md

 ﻿# CourseworkWeb2
+Remember to 'npm i' on root folder after clone a new one

 # Local hosting frontend
-cd front-end: npm run serve
+@/front-end: npm run serve (cmd)

 # Connect MongoDB
+DB connection is stored in .env file
+It has been stored as 'MONGO_URI'
+You can change it in @server/server.js as what you called your DB connection

-cd server: npm run start
+@/server: npm run start (cmd)